MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

    ![Packaging project](images/desktop-to-uwp/packaging-project.png)

+   >[!NOTE]
+   >This project appears only in Visual Studio 2017 version 15.5 or higher.

 3. Set the **Target Version** of this project to any version that you want, but make sure to set the **Minimum Version** to **Windows 10 Anniversary Update**.

    ![Packaging version selector dialog box](images/desktop-to-uwp/packaging-version.png)